-In order to give a more complete vision of the CEL-binary degeneracy, we show in Fig.~\ref{fig:Mcel2Mchirp} the chirp mass of the equivalent binary as a function of the observed frequency and the mass of the CEL ($n=2.95$).
-The mass-radius relation of the non-rotating WD-like object has been obtained for a Chandrasekhar-like EOS, i.e. the pressure is given by the electron degeneracy pressure while the density is given by the nuclei rest-mass density.\footnote{\textcolor{black}{Differences in the WD mass-radius relation for more general EOS are negligible for the scope of this work (see, e.g., \cite{2011PhRvD..84h4007R})}}.
+To give a complete vision of the CEL-binary degeneracy, we show in Fig.~\ref{fig:Mcel2Mchirp} the chirp mass of the equivalent binary as a function of the observed frequency and the mass of the CEL ($n=2.95$).
+The mass-radius relation of the non-rotating white dwarf-like object has been obtained for a Chandrasekhar-like equation of state, i.e. the pressure is given by the electron degeneracy pressure while the density is given by the nuclei rest-mass density.\footnote{\textcolor{black}{Differences in the white dwarf mass-radius relation for more general equation of state are negligible for the scope of this work (see, e.g., \cite{2011PhRvD..84h4007R})}}.

 For a given chirp mass, there is a degeneracy in the masses of the binary components, i.e. there exist many combinations of $m_1$ and $m_2$ produce CEL equivalent binaries (see Fig.~\ref{fig:m1m2_chirp}).
-Here, we focus on two types of equivalent binaries: 1) detached DWDs and 2) EMRIs composed of an IMBH and a planet-like object.
-It is worthwhile to mention that the chirp mass of observed detached DWDs, with the currently measured parameters, ranges from $0.23$ to $0.61\,M_\odot$ \cite{2017MNRAS.466.1575R}.
+Here, we focus on two types of equivalent binaries: 1) detached double white dwarfs and 2) EMRIs composed of an intermediate-mass black hole and a planet-like object.
+It is worth mentioning that the chirp mass of observed detached double white dwarfs, with the currently measured parameters, ranges from $0.23$ to $0.61\,M_\odot$ \cite{2017MNRAS.466.1575R}.
 For illustration purposes, we calculated some equivalent binaries to a CEL ($n=2.95$), and show the results in Table~\ref{tb:equiv}.

-\joseprd{\emph{In the limit $n\to 3$}, the following relation must be satisfied in order to have identical phase-time evolution: } \joseprd{The right-hand side of the last expression is of the order of $(M_{\rm CEL}/M_{\rm bin})^{5/3}\nu^{-1}\approx 10$ (see Table \ref{tb:polyn}).
-Consequently, when the chirp mass, $M_{\rm chrip} = M_{\rm bin} \nu^{3/5}$, and the mass of the \CEL\ are of the same order both waveforms have the same phase-time evolution.
-Equation \eqref{eqn:cond}, can be used to estimated readily the equivalent chirp mass.
-It is worthwhile to mention that in the actual calculation, we used the intrinsic phase-time parameter given by the numerical solution of the Riemann S-type sequence and not the one given by the fit.}
+\joseprd{\emph{In the limit $n\to 3$}, the following relation must be satisfied to have identical phase-time evolution: } \joseprd{The right-hand side of the last expression is of the order of $(M_{\rm CEL}/M_{\rm bin})^{5/3}\nu^{-1}\approx 10$ (see Table \ref{tb:polyn}).
+Consequently, when the chirp mass, $M_{\rm chrip} = M_{\rm bin} \nu^{3/5}$, and the mass of the \CEL\ are of the same order, both waveforms have the same phase-time evolution.
+Equation \eqref{eqn:cond}, can be used to estimate readily the equivalent chirp mass.
+It is worth mentioning that in the actual calculation, we used the intrinsic phase-time parameter given by the numerical solution of the Riemann S-type sequence and not the one given by the fit.}